IKGissmart/RickRoll-Lyrics-Script/README.md

 git clone https://github.com/IKGissmart/RickRoll-Lyrics-Script.git

 ```
-The Repo Should be Cloned and then Run the Script
+The Repo Should be Cloned.
 Now Do this
 ```
 cd RickRoll-Lyrics-Script